Get all the latest data for Fortaleza

 Are we in a buyer or a seller market in Fortaleza as of 2026?

-As of early 2026, Fortaleza leans toward a seller market in prime neighborhoods like Meireles, Aldeota, and Cocó, while more balanced conditions exist in price-sensitive areas or buildings with high condo fees.
+As of early 2026, Fortaleza leans toward a seller market in prime coastal and central neighborhoods like Meireles, Aldeota, and Cocó, while more peripheral or oversupplied areas are closer to balanced, giving buyers slightly more room to negotiate there.

 Are homes overpriced, or fairly priced in Fortaleza as of 2026?